 Contributions from corporations, limited liability companies (LLCs), or limited liability partnerships (LLPs) are prohibited.
 Contributions from political committees that are not registered with the CFB are also prohibited.

-Candidates may accept contributions from individuals who reside outside of New York City, campaign vendors, political committees registered with the CFB, unions, or non-incorporated businesses, as long as they conform to the individual contribution limits.
+Candidates may accept contributions from individuals who reside outside of New York City, political committees registered with the CFB, unions, or non-incorporated businesses, as long as they conform to the individual contribution limits.
 These are not matched with public funds.

 Contributions from individuals that do business with the city are strictly limited.
 These contributions are not matched with public funds, nor do they count toward the threshold requirements for participants in the Program.